AliJnadi/SDwP/Assignment 1/README.md

 This repo contains five .py files

 1. main.py
-  This is the main file where you can find seven functions for testing.
+  This is the main file where you can find eight functions for testing.

 2. Task1.py
   This contains decorator1 witch is a function decorator that print the count of calling a function with the excuation time.
 It is very imporatant to illustrate that this decorator prvent decorated function from printing its output.